databrickslabs/delta-oms/docs/GETTING STARTED.md

 - Once all the parameters are updated, run the command on the notebok to create the jobs.
   Depending on the total number of objects tracked multiple Databricks jobs could be created
 - You can navigate to the `Jobs` UI to look at the created jobs

+Refer to the [Developer Guide](./DEVELOPER.md) for more details on multiple stream approach for DeltaOMS ingestion.

 ## Execute